-The Overview data described in the section below can be displayed as a Heatmap overlay on the video player itself.
-Click the Heatmap button, located on the right side of the playback control bar shown below, to show or hide the overlay on the video playback panel.
+The Overview data described in the section below can be displayed as a Heatmap overlay on the player itself.

 The Heatmap allows you to see what portions of the video are being viewed most often over the past 12 months.
 It is a graph of the relative number of views that occurred for every 30-second segment of the video.
 It uses the same data shown in the Overview, but lays it out on top of the video timeline, so that the viewing data corresponds with that location in the video.

 The top most section of the Analytics tab is the Overview.
 As its name implies, it provides an overview of the total views that have occurred for this media over the past 12 months.

 Views are broken down by Anonymous Views and Authenticated Views.

 Anonymous Views typically come from public links to the media or through pubic access links to the course/section in which it is published.
 In either case, we can tell that someone viewed the media, but we can't identify the user.
 For this reason, the Unique Viewers field will always be blank for anonymous views.

 Authenticated Views are those views performed by users whom we could identify.
 Typically those are views in a course classroom but can also be through embedded videos in an LMS/VLE content window.
 These views can come from public media links that require the user to log in to view.
 They MAY ALSO also be views of a publicly posted link but the user who viewed them had an active session in Echo360, so we could identify the viewer.

 For each type of view, the table provides the following overview data of those views:

 - Unique Viewers - The number of different users who have viewed this media.
 For anonymous views this figure will always be blank.

 - Total Views - The total number of views executed by the category of viewers.